DrShaoGang/drshaogang.github.io/_pages/cv.md

 Service and leadership
 ======
-* Faculty Lead in Departmental Research Data Management Research
+* Faculty Lead in Research Data
-* Mentor for D-VELoP Lab Graduate Assistants
 * Liasion in Statistics, Agriculture and Biological Engineering, Forestry and Natrual Resources

 Teaching